Marketplace guide

 This preset is marked verified as of 2026-04-11 based on the rules documented in this project.

-What Picmu can honestly validate locally
+What Picmu can validate locally

 Picmu can judge dimensions, format choice, background treatment, crop risk, and thumbnail strength from the file and the current settings.
 Real uploader acceptance should still be checked with one reference file.